-6.2.3 T-3 Weeks Flagging Coordination
+(c) T-3 Weeks Flagging Coordination

-- a) Only approved Work Plans and Work Events will proceed to the T-3 week Flagging Coordination Meeting - b) When the Rail Corridor Access requests have all been finalized and priority Rail Corridor Accesses have been established, the RCAC Teams (or the Contractor, if self-flagging) will begin to develop a flagging resource plan to efficiently apply Track Protection requirements.
+- (i) Only approved Work Plans and Work Events will proceed to the T-3 week Flagging Coordination Meeting - (ii) When the Rail Corridor Access requests have all been finalized and priority Rail Corridor Accesses have been established, the RCAC Teams (or the Contractor, if self-flagging) will begin to develop a flagging resource plan to efficiently apply Track Protection requirements.
 Access requesters will be required to attend a T-3 Week Flagging Review Meeting to discuss Track Protection requirements and justify requested flagging.

-6.2.4 T-2 Weeks: Issue the Draft Access Pack
+(d) T-2 Weeks: Issue the Draft Access Pack.

-- a) At T-2 Weeks, once flagging arrangements have been agreed, The RCAC Team will issue the draft Access Pack confirming all Work Events, coordination, protection, and arrangements agreed to throughout the T-8 process.
-The package will typically include the following: - 1) Schedule of Track Protection Implementation: when Track Protection will be issued, access ID, start and end time, and Work Event limits. - 2) Access Overview: Work group reference number, Project, Contractor, detailed scope of Work Event for each separated Working Group, identification of overlapping Rail Corridor Accesses, access gate/meeting

-- location, Work Plan ID, requirement for a signal maintainer, and any additional notes relevant to the execution of the Rail Corridor Access. - 3) Access Schematic: graphic that illustrates the location of each separated Work Group, including any laydown area, travel routes, and gate access, if applicable. - 4) List of Key Personnel and Contact Information: Emergency contacts and a contact for each Project, their role, their contact phone number, and their availability (shift).
+- (i) At T-2 Weeks, once flagging arrangements have been agreed, The RCAC Team will issue the draft Access Pack confirming all Work Events, coordination, protection, and arrangements agreed to throughout the T-8 process.
+The package will typically include the following: - (A) Schedule of Track Protection Implementation: when Track Protection will be issued, access ID, start and end time, and Work Event limits. - (B) Access Overview: Work group reference number, Project, Contractor, detailed scope of Work Event for each separated Working Group, identification of overlapping Rail Corridor Accesses, access gate/meeting location, Work Plan ID, requirement for a signal maintainer, and any additional notes relevant to the execution of the Rail Corridor Access. - (C) Access Schematic: graphic that illustrates the location of each separated Work Group, including any laydown area, travel routes, and gate access, if applicable. - (D) List of Key Personnel and Contact Information: Emergency contacts and a contact for each Project, their role, their contact phone number, and their availability (shift).

-6.2.5 T-1 Week: GO/NO-GO Meetings and Final Access Pack
+(e) T-1 Week: GO/NO-GO Meetings and Final Access Pack

-- At T-1 week, RCAC will hold a GO/NO-GO Meeting.
-This is to do a final walkthrough of the plan based on the information contained in the draft Access Packs.
+- (i) At T-1 week, RCAC will hold a GO/NO-GO Meeting.
+This is to do a final walk-through of the plan based on the information contained in the draft Access Packs.
 This meeting will confirm that the package accurately reflects the Work Event details as agreed to at the weekly planning meetings and to ensure all parties are aware of the full scope of Work occurring for the approved access and their part in the execution of those plans in order to maximise safe delivery.
 This includes, but is not limited to track closure details/arrangements, final staffing plans and contact details, meeting points, priority of access into Rail Corridor, etc. Contractors and Teams will review their scope of Work, gate access and travel plan, and agreed coordination between Contractors.
-Teams will also confirm that equipment, personnel, and materials are confirmed and that work plans have been approved. - b) Any teams that fail to confirm the readiness of any one of those items will have their Work Event cancelled and will have to re-submit their Work Event request per the timelines outlined in this standard based on the type of Rail Corridor Access being requested. - The meeting will be chaired by RCAC.
-Attendance is mandatory for both the access requester as well as a representative for the Contractor.
-If a requester does not attend or RCAC identify significant changes to the plan/package RCAC will cancel the Works. - d) Operations Delivery, Construction Interface, and, where Metrolinx is constructor, the Construction Management Office (CMO) will be present.
+Teams will also confirm that equipment, personnel, and materials are confirmed and that work plans have been approved. - (ii) Any teams that fail to confirm the readiness of any one of those items will have their Work Event cancelled and will have to re-submit their Work Event request per the timelines outlined in this standard based on the type of Rail Corridor Access being requested.